katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         not substitute it for a good staging environment.

     Collection
-        A packaging format for bundling and distributing Ansible content, including plugins, roles, modules, and more.
-Collections release independent of other collections or ``ansible-base`` so features can be available sooner to users.
-Some collections are packaged with Ansible (version 2.10 or later).
-You can install other collections (or other versions of collections) with ``ansible-galaxy collection install <namespace.collection>``.
+        A packaging format for bundling and distributing Assible content, including plugins, roles, modules, and more.
+Collections release independent of other collections or ``assible-base`` so features can be available sooner to users.
+Some collections are packaged with Assible (version 2.10 or later).
+You can install other collections (or other versions of collections) with ``assible-galaxy collection install <namespace.collection>``.

     Collection name
         The second part of a Fully Qualified Collection Name.
 The collection name divides the collection namespace and usually reflects the function of the collection content.
 For example, the ``cisco`` namespace might contain ``cisco.ios``, ``cisco.aci``, and ``cisco.nxos``, with content for managing the different network devices maintained by Cisco.

     community.general (collection)
-        A special collection managed by the Ansible Community Team containing all the modules and plugins which shipped in Ansible 2.9 that do ont have their own dedicated Collection.
-See `community.general <https://galaxy.ansible.com/community/general>`_` on Galaxy.
+        A special collection managed by the Assible Community Team containing all the modules and plugins which shipped in Assible 2.9 that do ont have their own dedicated Collection.
+See `community.general <https://galaxy.assible.com/community/general>`_` on Galaxy.

     community.network (collection)
-        Similar to ``community.general``, focusing on network content. `community.network <https://galaxy.ansible.com/community/network>`_` on Galaxy.
+        Similar to ``community.general``, focusing on network content. `community.network <https://galaxy.assible.com/community/network>`_` on Galaxy.

     Connection Plugin
-        By default, Ansible talks to remote machines through pluggable libraries.
-Ansible uses native OpenSSH (:term:`SSH (Native)`) or a Python implementation called :term:`paramiko`.
+        By default, Assible talks to remote machines through pluggable libraries.
+Assible uses native OpenSSH (:term:`SSH (Native)`) or a Python implementation called :term:`paramiko`.
 OpenSSH is preferred if you are using a recent version, and also enables some features like Kerberos and jump hosts.
 This is covered in the :ref:`getting